Jason Cassibry, Ph.D.

 Mechanical Engineering, The University of Alabama in Huntsville

 Jason Cassibry obtained a B.S. in aerospace engineering from the University of Missouri in Rolla in 1997, his M.S. in aerospace engineering from the University of Illinois in Champaign-Urbana in 1999, and his Ph.D. in mechanical engineering from the University of Alabama in Huntsville (UAH) while performing research at NASA MSFC in 2004.
 His research involved numerical modeling of magnetized target fusion for propulsion.
 From 2003-2004, he served as a research engineer in the Propulsion Research Center (PRC) at UAH and after receiving his Ph.D. became an assistant research professor.
 While employed with the PRC he performed modeling studies for various electric propulsion and fusion concepts including pulsed plasma thrusters, mhd nozzles, inductively coupled plasma accelerators, and magnetized target fusion.
-From 2006 to the present, he has been an assistant professor in the Department of Mechanical and Aerospace Engineering at University of Alabama in Huntsville.
+He is currently an Associate Professor in the Department of Mechanical & Aerospace Engineering at the University of Alabama in Huntsville.
 His research involves the theoretical application of fluid mechanics, magnetohydrodynamics, and thermodynamics in the study of plasmas with application to plasma acceleration, in-space propulsion and fusion energy science.
 Specific research areas include directly and inductively-coupled pulsed electromagnetic accelerators, high temperature equations of state, magneto-inertial fusion, z-pinch, and smoothed particle hydrodynamics.

 - Pulsed Fusion for Propulsion and Power Production

 Honors & Awards

 - UAHuntsville Distinguished Research Award, May 2010, in recognition of outstanding contributions in research.
 Award is competed among all faculty.